How to Get Plexiglass Clean and Clear Again?

-Invented in 1933, plexiglass is an acrylic-based material that is today used in various sorts of home improvement and décor applications – as an alternative to glass.
+Invented in 1933, plexiglass is an acrylic-based material used in various home improvement and décor applications, from windows and furniture to sign displays and aquariums.

-The advantages of plexiglass are considerable as it is clear, lightweight, and quite durable under normal conditions.
+As an alternative to glass, the advantages of plexiglass are considerable – it is clear, lightweight, and quite durable under normal conditions.
+However, the material is vulnerable to scratches and stains, even when being cleaned lightly.

 • Run the dryer until you remove all the dust particles you can